QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 * they can be changed by any function

-This makes it much harder to be certain about what some  small part of a given piece of code actually commands
+This makes it much harder to be certain about what some  small part of a given piece of code actually commands.

-Here's a `useful discussion on the topic <http://wiki.c2.com/?GlobalVariablesAreBad>`__
+Here's a `useful discussion on the topic <http://wiki.c2.com/?GlobalVariablesAreBad>`__.

-When it comes to JIT compilation, global variables create further problems
+When it comes to JIT compilation, global variables create further problems.

-The reason is that the compiler can never be sure of the type of the global variable, or even that the type will stay constant while a given function runs
+The reason is that the compiler can never be sure of the type of the global variable, or even that the type will stay constant while a given function runs.

 To illustrate, consider this code, where ``b`` is global